-1. Genesee Conference.-The Genesee Conference shall embrace that portion of the State of New York lying west of the Genesee River, including Rochester, Mount Morris, Groveland, Belmont, and Scio; also that part of the State of Pennsylvania lying west of a line drawn due south from the eastern border of Potter County.
+1. Genesee Conference.-The Genesee Conference shall embrace that portion of the State of New York lying west of the Genesee River, including Rochester, Mount Morris, Groveland, Belmont, and Scio; also that part of the State of Pennsylvania lying west of a line drawn due south from the eastern border of Potter county.

-- 2. Illinois Conference.-The Illinois Conference shall embrace the State of Illinois and the city of St. Louis, Mo. - 3.
-Wisconsin Conference.-The Wisconsin Conference shall include the State of Wisconsin. - 4.
-Susquehanna Conference.-The Susquehanna Conference shall embrace the Counties of Tioga, Lycoming, Sullivan and Bradford, in the State of Pennsylvania, all that part of the State of New York east of Genesee Conference, and north of a line beginning at Great Bend, in Pennsylvania, and running due north to the Albany and Susquehanna Railroad, thence east along said railroad to Oneonta, and thence due east to the State of Massachusetts; but not including the villages situated immediately upon that portion of the said Albany and Susquehanna Railroad. - 5.
-New York Conference.-The New York Conference shall embrace all parts of the States of New York and Pennsylvania not included in the Genesee and Susquehanna Conferences, and all that territory lying due east.
+- 2. Illinois Conference.-The Illinois Conference shall embrace the parts of Illinois and Indiana not included in other Conferences. - 3.
+Susquehanna Conference.-The Susquehanna Conference shall embrace the counties of Tioga, Lycoming, Sullivan and Bradford, in the State of Pennsylvania, all that part of the state of New York east of Genesee Conference, and north of a line beginning at Great Bend, in Pennsylvania, and running due north to the Albany and Susquehanna Railroad, thence east along said railroad to Oneonta, and thence due east to the state of Massachusetts; but not including the villages situated immediately upon that portion of the said Albany and Susquehanna Railroad. - 4.
+Michigan Conference.-The Michigan Conference shall embrace that portion of the State of Michigan, not included in the North Michigan Conference; and that portion of the State of Indiana running from Michigan City south to Reynolds, Indiana; thence due east to the Ohio State line. - 5.
+Kansas and Missouri Conference.-The Kansas and Missouri Conference shall embrace the States of Kansas, Nebraska, Texas, and that portion of Missouri not included in other conferences.